oVirt/ovirt-site/source/project/project-wiki-template.html.md

 # Project wiki template

-This is a template for using a category as the primary wiki page for an oVirt project.
+*This is a template for using a category as the primary wiki page for an oVirt project.*

-Read more about [How to make pages](How to make pages) for information on page creation.
+*Read more about [How to make pages](How to make pages) for information on page creation.*

-**Introduction goes here ... before you put in any sub-sections.**
+Introduction goes here ... before you put in any sub-sections.

-**Make the introduction just a few short paragraphs.**
+Make the introduction just a few short paragraphs.

-**Remember that all sub-pages and sub-categories will appear *below* the content here.
-There is no need to index every page, but you may want to directly link to some of them.**
+Remember that all sub-pages and sub-categories will appear **below** the content here.
+There is no need to index every page, but you may want to directly link to some of them.

+__TOC__

 ## Important Foobar wiki pages